John Cena Reveals First Proposal To Nikki Bella Happened Inside A Surgery Room, Not ‘WrestleMania 33’

 Under the influence of anesthesia, John took that exact opportunity to tell Nikki that he wanted to get married again – with her, E! reported.
 Cena made sure that he will be the last one to wheel Nikki into the OR before her procedure.
 Instead of bending down on one knee, he stopped the doctors, leaned down on Nikki and asked if she can still hear him.
 After hearing her affirmative, John said he only has one question for her.

-“So, you know someday I’m going to marry you?”
+‘So, you know someday I’m going to marry you?’

 Of course, Nikki said “yes” and it became John’s biggest secret.
 With the anesthesia, Bella cannot remember any of the conversation and Cena refused to budge whenever his girlfriend asked him if they talked about something important during those 20 minutes or under before she had her neck surgery.
 All that John Cena would tell Nikki Bella is that she will get her answer when the “time was right.”